 Global hunger levels remain alarmingly high.
-At least 37 million people are on the brink of famine or already experiencing famine conditions.
-The world produces more than enough food to feed the global population, but up to ten percent of the people around the globe still go hungry.
-In 2024, more than 295 million people around the world were acutely food insecure and in need of urgent assistance, with armed conflict the main driver of acute hunger.
+At least 37 million people are on the brink of famine or are already experiencing famine conditions.
+Although the world produces more than enough food to feed everyone, more than eight percent of people worldwide still go hungry.
+In 2024, over 295 million people were acutely food insecure and in urgent need of assistance, with armed conflict being the primary cause of acute hunger.

 Acute food insecurity is on track to reach a ten-year high in the Sahel and West Africa by June of this year - a new study shows - with a worrying expansion of food insecurity into coastal countries, and catastrophic levels of hunger hitting conflict-affected areas of Burkina Faso and Mali where humanitarian assistance is severely hindered by insecurity.